hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoGetAccountRecordsQuery"></a>

 ### CryptoGetAccountRecordsQuery
- Get all the records for an account for any transfers into it and out of it, that were above the threshold, during the last 25 hours.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |